Skip to main content

-Identity matching (IdM) refers to the process of recognizing and linking a user's identity across different systems or jurisdictions.
-In a cross-border context, this means identifying a user from country A who has already been registered or authenticated in country B.
+What is IdM?
+IdM refers to the process of recognizing and linking a user´s identity across different system or jurisidiction.
+In a cross-border context, it is about identifying a returning user that wish to access online services in a country that the user previously has been registered.

 FAQ